 - Bring your Tax Exemption Evidence: You are encouraged to take along a tax exemption card which explains the University's tax exempt status and helps to provide evidence and credibility when requesting tax exemption.

-- Bring your ID: Bring your Blugold ID card so that the restaurant staff can see if it they request to do so.
+- Bring your ID: Bring your Blugold ID card in case the restaurant staff requests to see it.

 While you are hosting a meal, remember to:

 - Spend within maximum rates: Hosted meals must be within the maximum rate per person for both within Wisconsin and all other locations (including international).
-The maximum rate includes gratuity up to 20%.
+The maximum rates include taxes and gratuity up to 20%.

 - This can be found on UWTravelWIse: Headquarter City and Sponsored Events (Hosted Meals)

-- Pay with the correct means of purchase: Use your Corporate Card or personal funds (not P or PT card).
+- Pay with the correct means of purchase: Use your Corporate Card or personal funds (P and PT cards are not allowed).

 - Do not purchase alcohol.